Create A New Repository¶

 └── index.json

-You will notice that the recipes
+You will notice that the recipes and plugins folders are empty.
+This is where

 we will save the packaged recipes and plugins.
 You will also notice that the index.json